 Biggest Music Festivals on the Planet

-For those who don't mind braving massive crowds, music festivals provide an experience like no other.
-Held in major cities and small towns across the world, these events pull together A-list acts, local food vendors, ample booze and even pyrotechnics to put on a show attendees never forget.
+Music festivals provide an experience like no other.
+For those who don't mind massive crowds, these events in major cities and small towns across the world pull together A-list acts, local food vendors, ample booze and even pyrotechnics to put on unforgettable shows.

-The United States plays host to some of the world's most headline-grabbing festivals, but the biggest event, welcoming 3 million revelers each year, actually takes place in Europe.
-(Coachella doesn't even crack the top 10, and Austin City Limits isn't even on the list!)
+The United States plays host to some of the world's most headline-grabbing festivals, but the biggest event, welcoming 3million revelers each year, takes place in Europe.
+(Coachella doesn't even crack the top 10.)

 We've crunched the numbers to determine the biggest music festivals on Earth.
-Read on (and rock on) to discover if your favorite event made the list.
+Read on (and rock on) to discover if your favorite event made the cut.

 Number of attendees: 25,000